Keilub/helloitscaleb/content/projects/adventure.md

 ##### the challenge
 ## Recapturing the Magic
-Our goal for the project was to recapture the magic of what it means to be a Scout and the experiences that help fuel the development of the kids that fundraise.
-The original premise was simple: sell popcorn, go on adventure.
+Our goal for the project was to recapture the magic of what it means to be a Scout and the experiences that helps fuel the development of the kids that fundraise.
+The original premise was simple: sell popcorn, go on adventures.
 Our ambitions were to create a strong visual foundation that allows the user base to embrace and feel positive about their support of the fundraiser.

 Our goals were to:
 1. Make it simple and easy for everyone, everywhere.